EddieAbb95/Candy-Clone/README.md

 Simply open the project in Unity and load up the dev scene.
 Tiles can be dragged with the mouse in any direction.
 Animal icons are from [Kenny](https://kenney.nl/assets).

-Do what ever you want with the code.
-I can't promise it's any good as looking back at it is like ugh gross.

 ![screenshot](https://i.imgur.com/rI2vbqx.png)